kagana/wifiAnalysis/README.md

 You should see a plot window.
 Draw a sketch of your home by clicking lines.
 You should always click points next to eachother for drawing a wall.
 Jump points than restart clicking consecutive points if you want to make a space(door).
 You can save **ldata** if you want to save your sketch.

+Interestingly, if you click the exact point, it is harder to draw.
+This could be a bug of MATLAB.
+Click a very close point to the point you want to select if feel it hard.

+Here is a simple sketch of my house in Istanbul.